sophiaIC/HolisticSpecifications/README.md

 ## Chainmail Model

-The Chainmail model implements formal specification, although differs from the formalisation in the paper in a few noticable ways.
+The Coq model implements Chainmail mostly as described, however, it differs from the formalisation in the paper in a few noticable ways.
 These differences are outlined here, along with any other parts of the model which may need some explanation.

 ### Quantified variables